 Students who transfer to Cobleskill from other accredited colleges may be admitted with advanced standing.
-Transcripts will be evaluated and credit may be granted for credit courses from accredited colleges, as certified by the Registrar, according to Section B: Transfer Policies and Credit by Examination in the Academic Policies: http://www.cobleskill.edu/academics/academic-policies/section-b.asp
+Your transcripts will be evaluated, and credit may be granted for credit courses you have taken at these accredited colleges, as certified by the Registrar pursuant to Section B: Transfer Policies and Credit by Examination in the Academic Policies.

-If you want to see how your credits may transfer, please use our equivalency tool here: http://www.cobleskill.edu/academics/registrar/transfer-course-guide.asp
+To see how your credits may transfer, you can use our Transfer Guide equivalency tool.

 Transfer Articulation/Joint Admission Agreements